Erin Baggott - 2023

 Erin Baggott Carter (赵雅芬) is an Assistant Professor at the Department of Political Science and International Relations at the University of Southern California and a Hoover Fellow at Stanford University's Hoover Institution.
 She is also a non-resident scholar at the UCSD 21st Century China Center.
 She has previously held fellowships at Stanford's Center on Democracy, Development, and the Rule of Law and Center for International Security and Cooperation.
 She received a Ph.D. in Political Science from Harvard University.

 Dr. Carter's research focuses on Chinese politics and propaganda.
-Her first book, Propaganda in Autocracies (forthcoming, Cambridge University Press) explores how political institutions determine propaganda strategies with an original dataset of eight million articles in six languages drawn from state-run newspapers in nearly 70 countries.
-She is currently working on a book on how domestic politics influence US-China relations.
-Her other work has appeared in the British Journal of Political Science, Journal of Conflict Resolution, Security Studies, and International Interactions.
-Her work has been featured by a number of media platforms, including the New York Times and the Little Red Podcast.
+Her first book, Propaganda in Autocracies (Cambridge University Press, 2023) explores how political institutions determine propaganda strategies with an original dataset of eight million articles in six languages drawn from state-run newspapers in nearly 70 countries.
+Her current book project, Changing Each Other: US-China Relations in the Shadow of Domestic Politics, argues that China and the United States are not inevitably destined for conflict, but their domestic politics make it more likely, and so both governments seek security by changing the other from within.
+Her other work has appeared or is forthcoming in the British Journal of Political Science, Journal of Conflict Resolution, Security Studies, International Interactions, China Quarterly, and Foreign Affairs.
+Her work has been featured by a number of media platforms, including the New York Times, the Economist, and the Little Red Podcast.

 Her research has been supported by the Chiang Ching-kuo Foundation, the Smith Richardson Foundation, the Center for International Studies at the University of Southern California, the Weatherhead Center for Inter-national Affairs at Harvard University, the Fairbank Center for Chinese Studies at Harvard University, and the Institute for Quantitative Social Science at Harvard University.